Gopal Krishna Saxena

-Gopal Krishna Saxena (26 March 1951 – 19 April 2021) was an Indian politician and a member of the Thirteenth Legislative Assembly of Uttar Pradesh in India.
-He represented the Puranpur constituency of Uttar Pradesh and was a member of the Samajwadi Party political party.
+Gopal Krishna Saxena (26 March 1951 – 19 April 2021) was an Indian politician.

 Early life and education

 Gopal Krishna Saxena was born in Pilibhit district.
-He attended the Lucknow University and attained L.L.B.
-Degree.
+He attended the Lucknow University and attained LL.B. degree.

 Political career

-Gopal Krishna Saxena has been a MLA for one term.
-He represented the Puranpur constituency and is a member of the Samajwadi Party political party.
+Saxena served as a member of the Uttar Pradesh Legislative Assembly for Puranpur from 1996 to 2002, as a member of the Samajwadi Party.

 He lost his seat in the 2002 Uttar Pradesh Assembly Election to Vinod Tiwari of the Bharatiya Janata Party.

+Saxena died from Covid-19 in 2021 at the age of 70.